BenjaminPlanterose/UMtools/README.md

 ```
 ![Alt text](img/K_call4.png?raw=true "cg27024127")

-Please note that outliers are not included in any class and that the scale of the plot has been transformed to reduce the ellipticity of clusters in the U/M plane.

-On the other hand, function par_EW_Kcalling is the parallel-computing version for epigenome-wide K-calling.
+On the other hand, function *par_EW_Kcalling* is the parallel-computing version for epigenome-wide K-calling.
 Running on all chrY probes (n = 416), we observe the following:

 ```r
 chrY = rownames(annotation)[annotation$chr == "chrY"]